-This course will fulfill the following goals:
+This course will fulfill the following goals that are aligned with our Teacher Education Program pillars above:

 - 1) Students will prepare to enter the teaching profession by: - a.
 Preparing for a job search and interviewing - b.
-Understanding expected professionalism standards - c.
-Understanding PA certification - Students will discuss how to utilize Social-Emotional Learning Strategies to attend to their own emotional well-being as teachers as well as the socialemotional needs of their students - 3) Students will develop skills to meet the needs of all learners and engage with the greater school community by: - a.
-Discussing how to support students with different identities - b.
-Understanding equitable and culturally responsive schooling for culturally and linguistically diverse communities - c.
-Viewing and school and community engagement from student and family perspectives - d.
-Engaging with community resources and partners
+Engaging in reflective practice - c.
+Understanding PA certification - d.
+Understand PDE Model Code of Ethics for Educators (MCEE) - 2) Students will discuss and experience how to utilize Social-Emotional Learning (SEL) strategies and care-based approaches to attend to their own social-emotional well-being as teachers as well as the social-emotional needs of their students - 3) Students will engage with community resources and partners to discuss how to meet the needs of all learners, honor diverse ways of knowing, and unsettle and remake unjust systems, structures, practices, and norms.
+In particular, we will discuss: - a.
+How to validate and support students with different identities - b.
+How to provide equitable and culturally responsive schooling for culturally and linguistically diverse communities - c.
+How to reimagine school and community engagement from student and family perspectives